ticktac-project/benchmarks/rt-sat/README.md

 - threshold: the threshold of the threshold function
 - [i_1,i_2,...,i_k]: the list of the inputs of the threshold function

-The benchmarks in this format appear in the file rt-sat.py.
+The set of instances are defined in data.py.

+Run

+	generate.sh format class

-Run sat.sh and unsat.sh to generate the benchmarks.
+to generate the models, with format in {uppaal,tchecker} and class in {sat,unsat}.